Tips from a Pro on Crate Training a Puppy

 • It's wise to consider the anticipated growth of puppies, particularly larger breeds, and select a crate they can grow into comfortably

-• Measuring your puppy's height from the top of their head or ears to the floor and adding a few inches will ensure the crate offers enough space
+• Measuring your puppy's Height from the top of their head or ears to the floor and adding a few inches will ensure the crate offers enough space

 Both wire and plastic crates come with their unique benefits.
 Wire crates provide better ventilation and visibility, while plastic crates offer a den-like environment that can make some puppies feel more secure.
 A crate with a removable divider serves as a practical choice since it lets you modify the crate's size as your puppy flourishes, maintaining their comfort and security.

 Situate the crate in a tranquil, yet easily reachable part of your home, such as a corner of the family room or where the family spends a good deal of time so the puppy can feel part of the family without being overwhelmed.
+The crate should be introduced in a gentle and positive manner.
+Here are some steps to follow:

 • Start by placing the crate in a common area with the door open and a soft blanket or bed inside